Sandbox VR raises millions more in celebrity party round – TechCrunch

 While most virtual reality startups that have raised substantial amounts of capital have had to dump it into R&D, Sandbox’s business is more focused on pinning virtual reality experiences to physical real estate giving the curious a hub to try out the technology.

 Sandbox has plenty of obstacles ahead, the most dire of which will be building a content ecosystem that’s exclusive to the system.
 Even Facebook’s Oculus has struggled to court established studios to the system without bankrolling development, a process that could get very expensive very quickly for Sandbox.
-Consumer expectations are also quite high given the steep $48 ticket prices for the 30 minute experience.
+Consumer expectations are also quite high given the steep $48 ticket price for the 30-minute experience.
 Sandbox recently partnered with CBS Interactive Studios to create a title based on Star Trek IP.

 Sandbox will have to compete with consumer headsets like the Oculus Quest that are far cheaper and simpler than previous-generation at-home headsets.
-The startup will also have to find ways to deepen experiences while still relying on plenty of off-the-shelf consumer hardware.
+The startup also will have to find ways to deepen experiences while still relying on plenty of off-the-shelf consumer hardware.
 Sandbox’s success relies at least a bit on consumer VR headset adoption growing at a sluggish pace, something Facebook is still spending billions to accelerate.

 Generating venture-sized returns will undoubtedly involve more than jacking up ticket prices for more immersive games, though we haven’t heard much of a grand vision from the young startup yet.
-Whatever Sandbox does, the team is going to have to walk in the same footsteps of many VR companies before it all while improving perceptions of the technology, something the company’s executives hope their new celebrity investor friends can help with.
+Whatever Sandbox does, the team is going to have to walk in the same footsteps of many VR companies before it, all while improving perceptions of the technology, something the company’s executives hope their new celebrity investor friends can help with.

 For Sandbox, gathering attention from celebrities like Kanye West has already been part of the strategy.
 “Part of it is brand, in that VR is not perceived as a cool thing to do,” Chen says.
-“So having influential people onboard helps with that perception a bit.”
+“So having influential people on board helps with that perception a bit.”

 Sandbox has 16 locations planned by the end of 2020.
 The company has now raised a whopping $82 million.